Sky or Virgin Media for TV

 Sky TV is better than Virgin Media TV when you look just at the content on offer.
 Sky have more exclusive programming because they produce Sky Originals, and offer exclusive access to Sky Atlantic.

-The Sky TV boxes also support more on-demand apps than Virgin Media boxes, which means customers can add more subscriptions and access a wider range of content, including through services like Discovery+, Apple TV+, and Peacock, which have yet to make it onto Virgin boxes.
+The Sky TV boxes also support more on-demand apps than Virgin Media boxes, which means customers can add more subscriptions and access a wider range of content, including through services like Discovery+, Hayu, and Spotify, which have yet to make it onto Virgin boxes.

 Price

-Winner: Virgin Media TV bundles are typically cheaper than Sky TV, including for premium channel packs like Sky Sports or Sky Cinema.
+Winner: It's a tie.
+Virgin Media TV & broadband bundles are often cheaper than with Sky, although Sky is currently cheapest when adding Sky Sports or Sky Cinema.

-While you'd expect Sky to work out cheaper for premium TV options like Sky Sports and Sky Cinema, Virgin Media's pre-made bundles offer a lot of value for money for customers who want an all-round home entertainment package, often coming in much cheaper than equivalent deals from Sky.
+Virgin Media's pre-made bundles still offer a lot of value for money for customers though, especially those who want an all-round home entertainment package, with cheaper prices for faster broadband options.

 The best way to compare Sky TV and Virgin Media TV on price, is to look at some similar bundles side-by-side: